PritK99/ML-Toolbox/supervised-learning/instance-based-learning/knn/README.md

 KNN assumes that data points that are close to each other in the feature space are likely to have similar labels.
 So when we get a new point, we assign it a label similar to its nearest neighbors.

-But this assumption does not always work.
-In some datasets, the relationship between features and target values is not based on how close the points are.
-For example, in geopolitics, neighboring countries often do not share the same interests.
-They might even be opposed to each other.
-In this case, the KNN idea that countries in the same region have similar policies might not hold.

 ## Algorithm

-The KNN Algorithm simply looks for the K nearest neighbors, picks their label, and assigns it to the target point.
-For classification, we can use the majority.
-For regression, output can be average of all neighbor values.
-The KNN algorithm is only as good as its distance metric.
+The KNN Algorithm simply looks for the K nearest neighbors, aggregates their label, and assigns it to the target point.

+he KNN algorithm is only as good as its distance metric.
 The distance metric should be such that it captures the similarity between instances appropriately.
 Some commonly used metrics are as follows:-

 1. Minkowski Distance: This is a generalized distance metric that includes Manhattan (p=1), Euclidean (p=2), and Chebyshev (p=infinity) as special cases.
 It is defined as: